rangle/redux-beacon/docs/targets/google-analytics.md

     > **Warning:**
     > the last line of the tracking snippet `ga('send', 'pageview')` hits Google
     > Analytics with a page view that matches the first loaded route.
-Be sure to
+If you're
-    > filter this first page view from your event definitions so the initial page
+    > tracking page views using Redux Beacon, be sure to remove this line so the
-    > load isn't recorded twice.
+    > initial page load isn't recorded twice.

 ### Usage